-tures an amount of uncertainty sufficient to replicate the aggregate output volatility in the data.
-The nonlinear solution shows how such uncertainty is small enough to generate nonnegligible buffer-stock behavior.
+One limitation of the model is that it rules out buffer-stock behavior: key to this result is that aggregate uncertainty is small relative to the degree of impatience of borrowers.
+In Appendix C,33 I investigate this issue in a partial equilibrium model of consumption and housing investment with borrowing constraints which features an amount of uncertainty which is sufficient to replicate the aggregate output volatility in the data.
+The non-linear solution shows how such uncertainty is small enough to generate non-negligible buffer-stock behavior.
 In particular, agents borrow up to the limit in all states unless the standard deviation of the underlying aggregate shock rises to about four times more than what is needed to replicate the actual data.
-While these results are suggestive, ideally one would like to embed this extension in a full-blown general equilibrium model which endogenizes quantities as well prices, and which introduces idiosyncratic risk in addition to aggregate risk.
+While these results are suggestive, ideally one would like to embed this extension in a full-blown general equilibrium model that endogenizes quantities as well prices, and that introduces idiosyncratic risk in addition to aggregate risk.
 Assessing this is an important task for future research.34